Does Your Signature Have to Be Your Full Name?

 With WeSignature, you can:

-• Sign documents from anywhere
+• Sign documents from anywhere, on any device

-• Track signature activity
+• Track real-time signature activity with a full audit trail

-• Improve document turnaround time
+• Drastically improve document turnaround time

 FAQs — Does a Signature Have to Be Your Full Name?